joshborup/PostgreSQL-digital-ocean-remote-access-via-pgadmin4/README.md

 sudo apt-get install postgresql-9.5 postgresql-contrib
 ```

-The default configurations provide the most security and do not allow remote access to the database

 ### step 2.)
 Add a user to the database

 to add a user to the database, you first need to access the postgres server. you can do that with this command: